edeniyanda/edeniyanda/README.md

 ## Hi there 👋

-I'm **Eden Iyanda** - a programmer, physics undergrad, and tech enthusiast passionate about blending science and technology to solve real-world problems.
+I'm **Eden Iyanda** - a software dev, physics undergrad, and tech enthusiast passionate about blending science and technology to solve real-world problems.

 ---